WHY KIDS KILL? PROZAC AND ALTERNATIVES

 Combining anti-depressants (Prozac or Luvox) and psychostimulants (Ritalin) increases the risk of cardiovascular collapse, seizures, euphoria and psychosis (3).
 Researchers at the Brookhaven National Laboratory reported that "when Ritalin was given to cocaine users, they couldn't distinguish the Ritalin high from the cocaine high".

 Why the epidemic?
-Lack of parental supervision, loss of values, poor role models, too much TV, and outmoded educational systems may all contribute.
+Bad diets, vaccines, and mothers in poor health are all part of it.
 Schools often receive money for every child they diagnose with ADHD.
 It seems easier to prescribe a drug than spend the time to investigate the problem.
 There are other reasons, however, that are well-documented but hardly ever discussed.